-COVID-19 shrunk the size of in-person weddings from hundreds to dozens, and in some cases, only two.
-While we hope big parties will return in the near future, many of the creative wedding solutions that were born because of the pandemic will last for years to come.
+In 2020, many shrunk the size of in-person weddings from hundreds to dozens, and in some cases, only two.
+While we hope big parties will return in the near future, many of the creative wedding solutions that were born will last for years to come.
 For example, this past year proved that fun, meaningful wedding ceremonies can be done with smaller groups in-person while many more participate via live stream.

 Meet the Expert